-Of all the known moons in the solar system, the Martian moon Phobos orbits closest to its primary, hovering only a few thousand miles above the surface.
+The Martian moon Phobos orbits only a few thousand miles above the Red Planet's surface.
 Its proximity to its planet is one of the reasons astronomers were unable to see the satellite until the late 19th century.
+In fact, the moon is getting closer to Mars over the centuries, and eventually will either break up or be pulled into the Martian surface.

 In the early 17th century, German astronomer Johannes Kepler proposed that Mars might host two moons, given that it lay between the Earth and Jupiter, which were known to have one and four satellites.
 No evidence of such moons could be found.
 Although most people thought that Mars had no moons, American astronomer Asaph Hall performed a methodical study from the U.S. Naval Observatory in Washington, D.C., searching closer to the planet than previous surveys.

-After searching without success, a frustrated Hall was about to give up but his wife, Angelina, urged him to continue.
-The next night, August 12, 1877, he discovered the moon that would later be known as Deimos.
+After searching without success, a frustrated Hall was about to give up, but his wife, Angelina, urged him to continue.
+The next night, Aug.
+12, 1877, he discovered the moon that would later be known as Deimos.
 Six days later, he found Phobos as well.
-The two moons lay so close to their primary that they were hidden by the planet's glare.
-Asteroid-sized, they are also two of the smallest moons in the solar system, with the larger Phobos 7.24 times as massive as its companion, Deimos.
+The two moons lay so close to the planet that they were hidden by the glare of Mars.
+Asteroid-size, they are also two of the smallest moons in the solar system, with the larger Phobos 7.24 times as massive as its companion, Deimos.

 In Greek mythology, Phobos was one of the sons of the god of war Ares (Mars to the Romans).
 The twin sons attended their father in battle.
-Phobos means Fear, while Deimos means Flight.
+Phobos means fear (as in phobia), while Deimos means flight (especially in the sense of fleeing after a defeat), according to NASA.

 Exploring the moons

 As the exploration of continued, scientists were able to learn more information about the satellites circling Mars.
-The Viking Orbiters flew by in the late 1970s.
+The Viking orbiters flew by in the late 1970s.
 The Soviet Phobos 2 mission, NASA's Mars Global Surveyor, and the European Mars Express all provided more clues about the two curious moons.
 Rovers from the planet's surface even got in on the act, with Spirit, Opportunity, and Curiosity all providing images from the ground.
+NASA's MAVEN (Mars Atmosphere and Volatile Evolution mission) has also imaged the moon to try to learn more about Phobos' composition.

 Formation and composition